nalivayev/lode_star/README.md

 ## Features

 - Generates synthetic NMEA sentences (RMC and GGA) with configurable start position and speed.
-- Simulates movement along a circular path.
+- Simulates movement along a circular path or along a route from a GeoJSON file.
 - Thread-safe and supports multiple simultaneous client connections.
 - Cross-platform (no admin rights required).
-- Configurable update interval.
+- Configurable update interval (for synthetic mode).
 - Option to start transmission after pressing ENTER.

 ## Requirements